daveluma/cmsc388T-web-template/README.md

 # cmsc388T-web-template

-I changed the text, added instagram handle, and changed the background to a cityscape...
+I changed the text, added instagram handle, and changed the background to a cityscape.